-- Approximately 26,400 vendor payments amounting to \$247 million were issued by the Office of Fiscal Affairs during calendar year ending December 31, 2023.
-The Accounts Payable staff should be commended for their efforts in processing the payments with minimal issues. - There remain findings from the 2022 Vendor Payment audit which have not been addressed, and continue to exist. - Controls over payment review, system processing, approvals, and the identification of duplicate payments should be strengthened. - Controls over changes to the Vendor Master File should be strengthened. - Departmental processes in forwarding copies of current executed vendor contracts and related certificates of insurance to the Office of Fiscal Affairs to ensure accurate payment processing should be strengthened.
+- Approximately 26,000 vendor payments amounting to \$253 million were issued by the Office of Fiscal Affairs during calendar year ending December 31, 2024. - Controls over payment review, system processing, approvals, and the identification of duplicate payments should be strengthened. - Controls over changes to the Vendor Master File should be strengthened. - Departmental processes in forwarding copies of current executed vendor contracts and related certificates of insurance to the Office of Fiscal Affairs to ensure accurate payment processing should be strengthened.